MagaluCloud/magalu/mgc/cli/docs/object-storage/objects/upload-dir/help.md

 ## Other commands:
 - Flags:
 - --dst uri              Full destination path in the bucket (required)
-- --filter array(object)   File name pattern to include or exclude
+- --filter array()       File name pattern to include or exclude
 - Use --filter=help for more details
 - -h, --help                 help for upload-dir
 - --shallow              Don't upload subdirectories
 - --src directory        Source directory path for upload (required)
 - --storage-class enum   Type of Storage in which to store object (one of "", "cold", "cold_instant", "glacier_ir" or "standard") (default "")

 ## Flags:
 ```bash